-Currently, the previously booming countries of Europe's south-western periphery are caught in a deep economic crisis, and Europe is struggling to find a new equilibrium that fits to the new reality of country risk.
-The crisis is similar, though not identical, with that shaking the United States, and it will have longlasting implications for the western world, as budget constraints in the previously booming countries will be tightened for many years to come.
+THE FUTURE OF THE EURO ECONOMY AND THE ECONOMIC IMPLICATIONS OF THE RESCUE PROGRAMS western world, as budget constraints in the previously booming countries will be tightened for many years to come.
 Budget constraints tighten because capital shies away from these countries as the assessment of country risk by investors has fundamentally changed.
 Investing funds in Greek state bonds, the Spanish construction industry or US mortgage backed securities is no longer seen as attractive, since the fear of default dwarfs all promised returns.
 All of a sudden investors have given up their prior stance that country risks are only exchange rate risks, and fears that the previous policy of eroding the national debt by an inflation-cumdevaluation policy that was so popular in Europe's southern countries have simply been replaced with the possibility of private and sovereign debt defaults.
 Investors now reckon with events they had previously thought close to impossible, and they want to be compensated for the perceived risk with corresponding interest premiums.
 The increasing interest spreads for ten year government bonds shown in Figure 4 demonstrate this effect, although it has a much wider relevance, applying to a large variety of private investment categories, too, such as company debt, private equity, shares and direct investment.